We were in love for only a moment.

 A snapshot in the summer, a whisper of a promise, two worlds briefly brushed, then flung far apart.
 Blinding hope and crushing disappointment.
 You came and went in the flash of a camera.

-You loved to take photos, videos.
-You captured every moment of your life on film — otherwise, how would you know it had happened at all?
+You were always taking photos, videos.
+You captured every moment of your life on film — otherwise, how would you know it happened at all?
 I get it.
-I feel the same impulse to record, to remember.
-That’s why I have my journals, my songs, my letters.
+I get the same impulse to record, to remember.
+That’s why I keep my journals, my songs, my letters.

-But this is not a love letter.
-I don’t yearn for the time we spent together, or wonder what could have been.
-I’m writing just to acknowledge that for a moment, we existed in the same space at the same time, affected one another, and felt something we might have called love.
+But this isn’t a love letter.
+I’m writing this not to yearn for the time we spent together, or to wonder what could have been, but to acknowledge that for a moment, we existed in the same space at the same time, affected one another greatly, and felt something we might have called love.

 We met in perhaps the most romantic place in the world - the New York City subway.